zarf-dev/proposals/0035-feature-flags/README.md

 below is for the real nitty-gritty.
 -->

+(TODO paragraph form not outline)
 - Add feature flags API to Zarf.
 (See implementation below)
-- Model release stages (alpha, beta, GA) and deprecation processes in the implementation.
-These flags can be queried, and modified at runtime via a global or drawn from ctx for maximal flexibility.
+- Model release and deprecation stages (alpha, beta, GA, deprecated) in the implementation.
+These flags can be queried, and modified at runtime from ctx for maximal flexibility.
 (TODO Storage and retrieval implications)
 - Centralize implementation within the CLI to provide a clear implementation guidance on how to declare feature flags.
-- TODO Discuss global API
+- TODO Discuss global fallback to ctx in API
-- Generate 1:1 mapping to the website docs.
+- Automate docs.zarf.dev page with 1:1 mapping to flags as they're declared and documented in code.

 ### User Stories (Optional)